 In 2004, Black signed on to draw on his Mormon childhood experiences in San Antonio as a writer and co-producer on HBO’s Emmy® and Golden Globe® nominated polygamist drama BIG LOVE (Bill Paxton).
 He continued to write for the show through its third season in 2008.
 During that time, Black penned the screenplay PEDRO, about the life and legacy of famed openly gay, HIV positive Real World cast member Pedro Zamora.
 The film earned Black his second WGA Award nomination when it premiered on MTV and VH1 in 2009.

 In 2011, Black earned his second “10 Best of the Year” award from the American Film Institute for his Clint Eastwood directed screenplay J.EDGAR starring Leonardo DiCaprio.
 Black’s feature directorial debut VIRGINIA (Jennifer Connelly and Ed Harris) premiered in theaters May 2012.
+In 2013, Black began creating the miniseries WHEN WE RISE, which premiered on ABC on February 27th, 2017.
+WHEN WE RISE chronicles the true stories of the personal and political struggles, setbacks, and triumphs of diverse LGBT activists who pioneered the modern LGBT Rights Movement from 1971 to present day in America.

-Since winning the Oscar in 2009, Black has split his creative time in order to fight for LGBTQ equality at the national level.
+Since winning the Oscar in 2009, Black has split his creative time in order to fight for LGBTQ+ equality at the national level.
 Beyond working with the American Foundation For Equal Rights (AFER), he served three years on the board of the Trevor Project, a national LGBTQ youth crisis hotline, where he established a permanent hotline in Harvey Milk’s former camera shop on the Castro District.
 Black has also been on an equal rights speaking tour, and was one of a handful of organizers of the LGBT March on Washington in October 2009 where he spoke to an audience of over 150,000 demonstrators in front of the Nation’s Capitol.
-Recently, Black has expanded his scope to international activism: He is one of the co-founders of the Uprising of Love Coalition which seeks to raise awareness of violence and discrimination committed against LGBTI people in the international community.
+Recently, Black has expanded his scope to international activism: He is one of the co-founders of the Uprising of Love Coalition which seeks to raise awareness of violence and discrimination committed against LGBTQI+ people in the international community.